-DSI is a 501(c)6 membership organization funded primarily through private sector and corporate support.
-Some of our popular fundraising events are the summertime Downtown Throwdown, and our Annual Dinner in January.
+DSI is not a government entity but is a 501(c)6 business association funded primarily through private sector and corporate support.
+Some of our popular fundraising events are the summertime Amaranth Apple Festival, and our Annual Dinner in January.
 Believe in the District?
 Become an Advocate or Business/Corporate Member today>

 OFFICERS OF BOARD OF DIRECTORS

 President – Anthony “Tony” Comerio, Hanson Professional Services